Actual Cost: Everything You Need to Know

 Actual cost is always the amount that has currently been spent on a project.
 So, in the above example, your actual cost would be $60,000, since that's what you have already spent.
 If the project continues and you spend more money, your actual cost will rise.
 Notice that the actual cost does not reflect how much of the work is complete, only what the work has cost.
 You can also use actual cost to calculate two indices: Cost Performance and Cost Variance.

 If you need help understanding actual cost, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.